 MET values for loaded walking

-An alternative approach uses MET values-metabolic equivalent of task, expressed as multiples of your resting metabolic rate.
+An alternative approach uses MET values, or metabolic equivalent of task, expressed as multiples of your resting metabolic rate.
+The authoritative reference for these values is the 2024 Compendium of Physical Activities (Herrmann et al., PMC11336313), a major NIH-published update that replaces older Ainsworth-era tables and is the source we use for MET cross-checks.
 Walking unloaded at 3.5 mph burns approximately 3.5 METs.
-Add a 10–20 lb load at the same pace and you elevate to roughly 5–6 METs.
-Add a 30–40 lb load and you're at 6.5–8 METs.
+Add a 10 - 20 lb load at the same pace and you elevate to roughly 5 - 6 METs.
+Add a 30 - 40 lb load and you're at 6.5 - 8 METs.

 The formula: Calories burned = METs × body weight (kg) × hours